paulrobertlloyd/paulrobertlloyd-v3/source/_pages/styleguide.markdown

       margin-bottom: 0;
   }
 ---
-This document is a guide to the mark-up styles used throughout the site.
+fi ff ffl ffi 12345677890 This document is a guide to the mark-up styles used throughout the site.
 Parts of this markup guide are attributable to [Dave Shea](http://www.mezzoblue.com/), and licensed under [Creative Commons](http://creativecommons.org/licenses/by-sa/2.0/uk/){: rel="license"}.

 ## Sections
 The main page header of this guide is an `h1` element.
 Any header elements may include links, as depicted in the example.